A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Hybrid discrete-continuum model

 \item and the probability of not undergoing chemotactic movement as

 \end{enumerate} Here, the parameter $\nu\in \mathbb{R_+}$, with $0\leq \nu\leq 1$, is directly proportional to the chemotactic sensitivity of T cells.
-Moreover, the parameter $\phi_{\max}>0$ is directly proportional to the maximal value that can be attained by the concentration of chemoattractant.
-In particular, on the basis of the considerations drawn in~\citep{bubba2020discrete}, we define $\phi_{\max}$ as

-where $w_{\max}$ is given by \eqref{sqeezing_prob} and $A > 0$ is a scaling factor that ensures unit consistency.
-Dividing by $\phi_{\max}$ ensures that the values of the quotients in \eqref{chem_left}-\eqref{chem} are all between $0$ and $1$.
+Dividing by $\phi_{\max}$ ensures that the values of the quotients in \eqref{chem_left} and \eqref{chem_right} are less than or equal to $1$.